YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 No, anyone who is not officially entered in the event will be removed from the course.
 This is an issue of fairness and safety.

 If I can’t make the race, can I give my entry to a friend?

-No, you must notify us of any changes to your entry.
+You may officially transfer your entry to a friend by June 30, 2022 for a fee.
+After June 30, no changes are allowed.
 Because our timing and scoring are dependent on gender and age groups, if you give your race number to someone else, it will affect the timing and scoring of the event.
-And you may be subject to sanctioning by USA Triathlon.

 Am I allowed to register if I was not assigned female at birth or am gender-non-conforming?

 We welcome all gender expressions to participate in our triathlon and celebrate the strength in all women.

 Can I make changes to my registration AFTER I have registered?

 You will be able to change your race distance and transfer your registration until June 30th.
 No changes will be allowed after that date.
 Distance changes and transfers are both subject to change fees.
 Check out EnMotive’s help article for more guidance on making changes.

 I can no longer race, do you offer refunds?